Andynoid/BECE-report/Report.md

 Despite the challenges and debates, stakeholder theory fits into Bishops's normative theory framework.
 And in this sense, one can claim that stakeholder theory is indeed a normative theory.
 It also helps us understand our 'moral intuition' in the business world.
 We already see some of it from the Heinz dilemma, and in most of the real world example it is true as well.

 Stakeholder theory helps us understand the social responsibility of the firm.
-In late 1970s, chemical and pharmaceutical  manufacturer
+In late 1970s, chemical and pharmaceutical  manufacturer Merck discovered that a chemical that treats livestock can be used to treat River Blindness, a common disease in